Villa Beer

 Foto: Studio Huger

 What is modern?
-Josef Frank posed this question at the Vienna Werkbund Conference in 1930.
-A few months later, it found an architectural answer in Villa Beer, Josef Frank's most significant work in collaboration with Oskar Wlach and an icon of Austrian modernism.
+Josef Frank asked this question at the Vienna Werkbund conference in 1930.
+A few months later, an architectural answer was created with the Villa Beer, an icon of Austrian Modernism and the most significant joint work by Josef Frank and Oskar Wlach.

-The design takes up Adolf Loos's spatial plan, but interprets it more freely and comfortably.
-Rooms of varying heights combine to form a multi-layered spatial landscape characterized by movement and visual connections.
-Frank describes the central idea for this in his essay “The House as Path and Place”—living as a sequence of paths and places, of movement and lingering.
-At the center of the house is the staircase, which provides orientation and sets the stage for everyday life.
+The design draws on Adolf Loos’s Raumplan concept, yet interprets it in a freer and much cozier way.
+Spaces of varying heights interconnect to form a layered spatial landscape characterized by movement and visual relationships.
+Frank describes the central idea behind this in his essay “The House as Path and Place”—living as a sequence of paths and spaces, of movement and pause.
+At the center of the house is the staircase, providing orientation and setting the stage for everyday life.

-The architecture follows an internal logic that is also evident in the façade.
-Asymmetrical and rich in proportions, it reflects the complex spatial structure of the interior.
-Interior and exterior spaces flow seamlessly into one another, with the architecture and furnishings forming a harmonious whole.
+The architecture follows an internal logic that is also expressed in the façade.
+Asymmetrical and richly proportioned, it reflects the complex spatial structure of the interior.
+The interior and exterior spaces flow seamlessly into one another; the architecture and furnishings form a harmonious whole.

 View of the hall and the music room